UWPCE-PythonCert/Py300/source/async.rst

 A coroutine isn't a future, but they can be wrapped in one by the event loop.

+For the most part, you don't need to work directly with futures.

 The Event Loop
 --------------